shmilee/arch-time-backup/README.md

  --ssh-append-flags    Append the SSH flags that are going to be used for backup.
  --rsync-get-flags     Display the default rsync flags that are used for backup and exit.
                        If using remote drive over SSH, --compress will be added.
+                       If SOURCE or DESTINATION is on FAT, --modify-window=2 will be added.
  --rsync-set-flags     Set the rsync flags that are used for backup.
  --rsync-append-flags  Append the rsync flags that are going to be used for backup.
  --strategy            Set the expiration strategy.
 Default: "1:1 30:7 365:30" means after one